Our Holy Week preacher this year will be the Rev. Canon Jeremy Davies.

-For Holy Week this year, we are excited to welcome our guest preacher, Jeremy Davies.
-Mr. Davies graduated with degrees in English and Theology from Cambridge University and after a curacy in the East End of London spent eleven years as a university chaplain, first at Queen Mary, University of London, and then as Senior Chaplain at Cardiff University and the Polytechnic of Wales.
-In 1985 he became Canon Precentor of Salisbury Cathedral – a post which he held for over twenty-six years until his retirement in 2012.
-During his ministry he has become well known as a preacher, hymn-writer, and scriptwriter; broadcaster, spiritual director, and lecturer (especially on Anglican spirituality, apologetics and art, and theology) conductor of retreats and quiet days.
-His book In Season and out of Season on the art of sermon creation was published in 2014.
-He has directed The Way of the Cross throughout the UK and has been a consultant to many other productions of this large-scale Passion pageant.
-Since his retirement, he has ministered in a parish in St Louis, Missouri, and also for two years as interim chaplain at his old Cambridge college.
+Jeremy Davies graduated with degrees in English and Theology from Cambridge University, and after a curacy in the East End of London spent eleven years as a university chaplain, first at Queen Mary, University of London, and then as Senior Chaplain at Cardiff University and the Polytechnic of Wales.
+In 1985 he became Canon Precentor of Salisbury Cathedral – a post which he held for over twenty six years until his retirement in 2012.
+During his ministry he has become well known as a preacher, hymn-writer, and script writer; broadcaster, spiritual director, and lecturer (especially on Anglican spirituality, apologetics and art and theology) conductor of retreats and quiet days.
+His book In Season and Out of Season on the art of sermon creation was published in 2014.
+He has directed The Way of the Cross throughout the UK, and has been consultant to many other productions of this large-scale Passion pageant.
+Since his retirement he has ministered in a parish in St Louis, Missouri and also for two years as interim chaplain at his old Cambridge college.
 He is currently researching for a doctorate on the novels of the British author Iris Murdoch.

 We remember the excitement when Jesus returned to Jerusalem for the last time.

 **Visit our livestreamed services page for the recording of the Palm Sunday service**

 Spoken eucharist services during Holy Week will be held in the chapel at the following times: